ajkr195/Avni/README.md

 Pure (vanilla) Java Script Based.
 Since JQuery is kicked out from Bootstrap 5, NO JQuery or any related dependency is used at all.
 That makes the overall template feather weight.

-<h6> To test persistence of various navbar and color settings instead of Chrome try it in Firefox instead since Chrome does not allow local file's cookies.</h6>
+<h4> To test persistence of various navbar and color settings try it in Firefox instead of Chrome.
+Chrome does not allow local file's cookies.</h4>

 # Change log